scottcolfer/scottcolfer.github.io/_posts/2018-03-02-value-context.md

 # WTF is value?

-A while ago I wrote a post saying that [business strategy is in its infancy](http://scottcolfer.com/2018/01/12/leadership.html), with Simon Wardley saying that 'organisations often rely on meme copying and gut feel'.
+A while ago I wrote a post based on the assumption that [business strategy is in its infancy](http://scottcolfer.com/2018/01/12/leadership.html), with Simon Wardley saying that 'organisations often rely on meme copying and gut feel'.
 Why is this?

-One reason might be that the Agile Manifesto talks about value being our highest priority . . . but forgets to define what value is or how to figure it out what's valuable.
-Most of the stuff based on the agile manifesto that I've read also forgets to define value.
-So what we're left with is some great guidance on how to build valuable stuff . . . but little to no help to figure out what 'value' is.
+One reason might be that the Agile Manifesto talks about value being our highest priority . . . but forgets to define what value is or how to figure it out.
+Most of the stuff I've read that's based on the agile manifesto also forgets to define value.
+So what we're left with is some great guidance on how to build valuable stuff . . . but little help to figure out what 'value' is.

 # The art of business value